leo-das123/leo-das123/README.md

 👀 I’m interested in web development and game development.

-🌱 I’m currently learning HTML, CSS, JavaScript, and C languages.
+🌱 I’m currently learning HTML, CSS, JavaScript, and Python.

 💻 I love building web apps and exploring new technologies.
 Recently, I’ve been working with weather APIs and learning how to troubleshoot API key issues.